ejain/blog/source/_posts/2007-01-22-clustering-kiwis.md

 [Mooter](http://www.mooter.com/) doesn't return a list of results, but a graph that must be clicked on first:

 > fruit
 > men
 > book
 > kiwi
 > find
 > shop
 > accessories

 Hmm...

 ### Conclusions

-  1. Current automatic clustering methods seem to be unable to produce suggestions that make much sense, for the most part.
+Current automatic clustering methods seem to be unable to produce suggestions that make much sense, for the most part.

-  2. None of the search engines seems to be able to understand what a document is talking about, but instead rely on the occurrence of specific terms.
+None of the search engines seems to be able to understand what a document is talking about, but instead rely on the occurrence of specific terms.

-  3. The best you can expect from current search engines is a suggestion to rephrase a query e.g. as "kiwi bird" -- something most people with a bit of experience will do on their own.
+The best you can expect from current search engines is a suggestion to rephrase a query e.g. as "kiwi bird"--something most people with a bit of experience will do on their own.